larryang/ly23_docker_flask/readme.md

 1. To build with docker compose: docker compose up --build
-2. To run tests, Lint, and Coverage report use this command: pytest --pylint --cov
+2. To run tests, Lint, and Coverage report use this command in Docker terminal: pytest --pylint --cov

 .pylintrc is the config for pylint .coveragerc is the config for coverage setup.py is a config file for pytest